 Clara Miller.
 Clara Miller is President and a Director of The F. B. Heron Foundation, which helps people and communities help themselves out of poverty.
 Prior to assuming the Foundation's presidency, Ms. Miller was President and CEO of Nonprofit Finance Fund which she founded and ran from 1984 through 2010.
 Ms. Miller is on the boards of the Sustainability Accounting Standards Board (SASB), Family Independence Initiative, and StoneCastle Financial Corp.
 From 2010 - 2014, Ms. Miller was a member of the Nonprofit Advisory Committee of the Financial Accounting Standards Board.
 Ms. Miller is a member of the G8 U.S. Advisory Committee on Impact investing.
 In 2015, Ms. Miller received Investor of the Year award from Institutional Investor Magazine in the category of "small foundations."
 Ms. Miller was appointed by President Clinton to the U.S. Treasury's first Community Development Advisory Board for the then-newly-created Community Development Financial Institutions Fund in 1996 and served later as its Chair.
 She also chaired the Opportunity Finance Network board for six years and was a member of the Community Advisory Committee of the Federal Reserve Bank of New York for eight years.
 The following sets forth certain biographical information for our Interested Directors:

 Joshua S. Siegel.
 Chief Executive Officer & Chairman of the board of directors.
 Mr. Siegel is the founder and Managing Partner of StoneCastle Partners and serves as its Chief Executive Officer.
 With over two decades of experience in financial services, 18 of which have been spent advising clients and investing in financial institutions or assets, he is widely regarded as a leading expert and investor in the banking industry and is often quoted in financial media, including The Wall Street Journal, The New York Times, American Banker, and CNNMoney.
 In addition, he speaks frequently at industry events, including those hosted by the American Bankers Association, Conference of State Bank Supervisors, FDIC, Federal Reserve Bank and SNL Financial.
 A creative instructor with a passion for teaching, Mr. Siegel has regularly been invited to educate government regulators about the specialized community banking sector.
 He also serves as Adjunct Professor at the Columbia Business School in New York City.
 Immediately prior to co-founding StoneCastle, Mr. Siegel was a co-founder and Vice President of the Global Portfolio Solutions Group at Citigroup, a group organized to finance portfolios of financial assets for corporations and to invest in the sector as a principal and market maker.
 He later assumed responsibility for developing new products, including pooled investment strategies for the community banking sector.
-Mr. Siegel originally joined Salomon Brothers in 1996 (which was merged into Travelers in 1998 and into Citigroup in 1999) in the tax and lease division, providing financing and advisory services to government-sponsored enterprises and Fortune 500 corporations.
-Prior to his tenure at Citigroup, Mr. Siegel worked at Sumitomo Bank where he served as a corporate lending officer, as a banker managing equipment lease and credit derivative transactions, and as a member of the New York Credit Committee and at Charterhouse, carrying out merchant banking and private equity transactions.
+Mr. Siegel worked at Sumitomo Bank where he served as a corporate lending officer, as a banker managing equipment lease and credit derivative transactions, and as a member of the New York Credit Committee and at Charterhouse, carrying out merchant banking and private equity transactions.
 Mr. Siegel has provided strategic advice to the Global Food Banking Network.
 He also provides annual economic support to Prep for Prep to make sure academic brilliance is recognized and nurtured without regard to a student's economic, demographic or sociological impediments.
-He holds a B.S. in Management and Accounting from Tulane University.
+He holds a B.S. in Management and Accounting from Tula